Learn more with these free online training courses on the Meraki Learning Hub:

 Firmware Upgrade Tools

-The firmware upgrade tool is a feature on the Meraki dashboard that is used to obtain firmware version details and scheduling updates.
-More information about this tool can be found within the firmware upgrades doc.
+The firmware upgrade tool is a feature on the Meraki dashboard that is used to obtain firmware version details and schedule updates.
+More information about this tool can be found in the Managing Firmware Upgrades document.

 Additionally, the local status page on the device can also be used to determine the state of an upgrade in progress.

 In order to ensure consistency and compatibility with the Meraki Cloud, networks and devices running firmware older than the latest stable may be scheduled for an update.
 Notifications will be sent to administrators alerting them that the network has been scheduled for an upgrade from deprecated firmware.
 The upgrade can be rescheduled on the firmware upgrades tool (see Rescheduling or Canceling a Firmware Upgrade).

 New product release relation to firmware release